 If the data cache is disabled, all loads and store instructions to cacheable memory are treated as if they were Non-cacheable.
-Therefore, they are not coherent with the caches in this core or the caches in other cores, and software must take this into account.
+Therefore, they are not coherent with the caches in this core or the caches in other cores, and software must account for this possibility.